-The Board of Directors of Haggai Mortgage Bank Limited comprises six (6) members, five (5) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors and the Managing Director.
+The Board of Directors of Haggai Mortgage Bank Limited comprises eight (8) members: five (5) of whom (inclusive of the Chairman of the Board) are Non-Executive Directors, (2) are

+Independent Non-Executive Directors and the Managing Director.
 The Directors are listed above and in the Directors' Report.
-The Board is made up of a crop of seasoned professionals who have excelled in their various professions including and not limited to banking, accounting and law.
+The Board is made up of a crop of seasoned professionals who have excelled in their various professions including and not limited to banking, accounting, business and law.
 They all possess the requisite integrity, skills and experience to bring independent judgment to bear on the Board's deliberations.

 The primary purpose of the Board is to provide strategic direction for the Bank in order to deliver long-term value to Shareholders through its oversight functions of the Bank's business.
-The Board met 6 times on a quarterly basis from January 2019 to December 2019.
-Decisions were taken during the meetings by way of Board resolution, as provided for in the Articles of Association.
+The Board met only three (3) times during the year.
+Scheduled Board meetings for the year were affected by the lockdown occasioned by the COVID 19 restrictions and precautions during the year 2020.